pairwise-tech/react-native-web-library/README.md

-# Pairwise React Native Web Library
+# Pairwise React Native Web Library Bundler

 A bundled version of `react-native-web` ready to roll in the Pairwise Workspace. 👷📱